Kameleoon/fastly-compute-starter-kit/README.md

 # Kameleoon + Fastly Compute@Edge Starter Kit

-Starter Kit to run Kameleoon Experimentation and Feature Flags on Fastly Compute@Edge service.
+> Starter Kit to run Kameleoon Experimentation and Feature Flags on [Fastly Compute@Edge service](https://www.fastly.com/products/edge-compute).

+This Kameleoon Starter Kit for Fastly Compute@Edge uses and extends our Kameleoon JS SDK to provide experimentation and feature flagging on the edge.
+Without this starter kit, the JS SDK cannot be used with Fasty.

+### External Network Calls via Fastly

+Kameleoon Starter Kit uses fetch API which comes from Fastly Compute@Edge instead of standard network APIs.
+That's why JS SDK accepts this fetch API callback on client initialization to override the standard API.

 ## How to use